-- 9. The Branch has worked to raise public awareness of the harmful impacts of the Monument and how its presence on public property in our community undermines our efforts promote racial equality and address the legacy of discrimination and subordination the Monument is designed to honor.
-I spoke to the Board of County Commissioners on behalf of our Branch in 2018 and again in 2019 during the public input session regarding the monument, and shared many of the same things I am saying now, in this affidavit.
-A copy of my comments from the April 15 meeting are attached as Exhibit 1. - 10.
-However, since I first spoke to the Board in 2018, the division and display of racial hatred around that monument has intensified.
-Confederate battle flags-well-known symbols of white supremacy have been erected to protest the Board's decision to revoke the license granted to the UDC in 1907 to have its monument there on county property.
-The flag erected directly across from Horton Middle School is the most harmful of these, and we believe that is why that location was chosen.
-It has become the regular gathering place for people wearing symbols of racial hatred, inciting and provoking violence, public disturbances and other offenses at the gates of the historic segregated black school of our community.
+- 8. The Branch has worked to raise public awareness of the harmful impacts of the Monument and how its presence on public property in our community undermines our efforts to promote racial equality and address the legacy of discrimination and subordination the Monument is designed to honor.
+I spoke to the Board of County Commissioners ("BOCC") on behalf of our Branch in 2018 and again in 2019 during the public input session regarding the monument and shared many of the same things I am saying now in this affidavit.
+A copy of my comments from the April 2019 meeting are attached as Attachment 1. - 9.
+Since I first spoke to the BOCC in 2018, the division and display of racial hatred around that monument has intensified.
+Confederate battle flags, which are well-known symbols of white supremacy, have been erected to protest the BOCC's decision to revoke the license granted to the UDC in 1907 to have its monument there on county property.
+The flag erected directly across from Horton Middle School is the most harmful of these, and we believe that is why its owners chose that location.
+It has become the regular gathering place for people wearing symbols of racial hatred and carrying guns and other weapons, inciting and provoking violence, public disturbances and other offenses at the gates of the historic segregated black school of our community.

-- 11. The West Chatham Branch of the NAACP is seeking to intervene to defend against this action by the UDC and the individual plaintiffs in order to protect our members' as well as our organizational interests as described above.
+- 9. The West Chatham Branch of the NAACP is seeking to intervene to defend against this action by the UDC and the individual plaintiffs in order to protect our members' as well as our organizational interests as described above.
 If the Monument is allowed to remain where it is, it will cause additional and egregious harm to our members.
-It will also frustrate our Branch's mission by forcing us to divert already limited resources away from our planned activities and programs in order to counter the monument's discriminatory message and its effect on our community. - Our interests are not adequately represented by the defendants in this action, who are very differently situated from our Branch and members in important respects related to this litigation, especially regarding the racial discrimination that the Branch and our members experience because of the Monument.
+It will also frustrate our Branch's mission by forcing us to divert already limited resources away from our planned activities and programs in order to counter the Monument's discriminatory message and its effect on our community. - Our interests are not adequately represented by the defendants in this action, who are very differently situated from our Branch and members in important respects related to this litigation, especially regarding the racial discrimination that the Branch and our members experience because of the monument.
 In addition, we worked hard to exercise our rights to inform and hold our elected officials accountable on this matter, and this action directly threatens those rights.
 If we are not allowed to intervene to defend against the plaintiffs' claims, the disposition of this action may impair our ability to protect our rights and interests.